-• Research suggests that inter-parental relationships, specifically how parents communicate and relate to each other, should be recognised as a primary influence on effective parenting practices and children's long-term mental
+Research suggests that inter-parental relationships, specifically how parents communicate and relate to each other, should be recognised as a primary influence on effective parenting practices and children's long-term mental

-Research conducted in recent decades, has highlighted how children's exposure to discordant, but non-violent, conflict between parents also exerts negative effects on child development.
-This research suggests that we should move away from considering conflict between parents as simply violent or not violent in favour of an acknowledgment that conflicted behaviour between parents exists across a continuum of severity - ranging from hostile silence to physical violence.
+- health and future life chances.
+Parents/couples who engage in and poorly resolve inter-parental conflicts put children's mental health and long-term life chances at risk.
+Children of all ages can be affected by destructive interparental conflict, with effects evidenced across infancy, childhood, adolescence, and adulthood.
+Although some conflict in relationships is normal, frequent, intense and poorly resolved conflict between parents can profoundly affect children at any age. - Research conducted in recent decades, has highlighted how children's exposure to discordant, but non-violent, conflict between parents also exerts negative effects on child development.
+This research suggests that we should move away from considering conflict between parents as simply violent or not violent in favour of an acknowledgment that conflicted behaviour between parents exists across a continuum of severity ranging from hostile silence to physical violence.
 Intervention programmes that focus on the inter-parental relationship have the potential to mitigate the negative consequences of family stress, family conflict and family breakdown on children and parents, and help prevent the intergenerational transmission of factors that lead to disrupted family relationships and family breakdown.